abdelrahman-swefy/Data_Visualization/readme.md

-# (Dataset Exploration Title)
+# Prosper Loan Exploration
-## by (your name here)

 ## Dataset

-> There are 113,937 kiabs ub tge dataset with 81 features.
+> There are 113,937 loans in this dataset with 81 features.
 I focused on the borrower rate and what characteristics affect the borrower's rate.
 From the 81 features I have selected 6 characteristics which are Loan Original Amount, Monthly Loan Payment, Employment Status, Employment Status Duration, Prosper Rating and Term.
 And as I stated befor the main feature of interest is the borrower's rate.